Ned Vizzini: Early life

-Vizzini grew up primarily in the Park Slope neighborhood of Brooklyn in New York City.
+Vizzini grew up in the Park Slope neighborhood of Brooklyn in New York City.
 He attended Stuyvesant High School in Manhattan, graduating in 1999.
+He also attended Hunter College.
 Vizzini's characters and situations are said to be based upon his time spent at Stuyvesant.

 Career

 Vizzini's first published work was an essay he submitted to the New York Press, an alternative newspaper, about winning honorable mention at the 1996 Scholastic Art & Writing Awards.
 As a freelance writer for the paper, he wrote about everything from family vacations to getting drunk in the street with other kids.
 The success of Vizzini's work earned him an invitation to contribute a teen-focused article to the New York Times Magazine.

 In May 1998, Vizzini's essay "Teen Angst?
 Nah!" appeared in The New York Times.
 Following this, several of his New York Press columns became the core of his first book, Teen Angst?
 Naaah.... which is a memoir of his teenage years.
 It is a collection of short stories, most of which were originally published in The New York Press and The New York Times Magazine.
 The book is broken down by years covering junior high through high school and beyond.

-Vizzini attended Hunter College, located in Manhattan.

 In 2004, his first novel, Be More Chill, was published.
 A review in the New York Times Book Review said that Be More Chill, which is about a high school student named Jeremy Heere who gets a supercomputer pill in his brain that makes him cool, "is so accurate that it should come with a warning," adding that "If it weren't so funny, [Vizzini's] first novel might be too painful to read."